snimu/blog/contents/mot-scaling/article.md

 ### Pulling bytes

-- More context at input; contextualization machine
-- Multi-token prediction at output

-...

 *Pulling bytes from previous tokens at the input.*

 Pulling bytes from previous tokens provides redundancy and more context.
-I like the example given in Contextualization Machines (LINK), that a single token can quickly be turned into multiple tokens with a single mis-spelling.
-(PROVIDE CONCRETE EXAMPLE).
-With tokens, this pulls the model out of its learned distribution, but with pulled bytes, it will see the full word at the last of the three tokens, and be able to make the connection.
+I like the example given in [Contextualization Machines](https://stochasm.blog/posts/contextualization-machines/), that a single token can quickly be turned into multiple tokens with a single mis-spelling: "hello" is a single token, but "hwllp" is three: "hw", "ll", and "p".
+With tokens, this pulls the model out of its learned distribution, because there is less context directly at the input, and the model will have to re-construct that context during its forward pass.
+But with pulled bytes, it will see the full word at the last of the three tokens (plus more context), and be able to make the connection.
 In other words, pulling bytes can support an error correction algorithm.

 And the model should still learn which bytes belong to the token and which ones don't, because the bytes that belong to the token will be the same no matter what, but the pulled bytes will differ based on context.

 *Pulling bytes from future tokens at the targets.*

-Multi-token prediction...
+If the average token consists of 6 bytes (its a bit more in the GPT-2 tokenizer, and even more in other tokenizers, but it's approximately true), and we predict 16 bytes for each token, then we predict on average 2.6 tokens into the future.
+The [DeepSeek V3 Technical Report](https://arxiv.org/abs/2412.19437) showed clearly that multi-token prediction (MTP) is very adventageous.
+By pulling bytes, we can get this for free.

 ## Experiments